Start Here

 blocks check [path]

-With no argument, the CLI uses the current directory.
-Pass a path to validate a different project:
+With no argument, the CLI validates agent-card.json in the current directory.
+Pass a path to the card file to validate a different project:

 bash